• Skip to main content

 Homemade Waffles - Keto, Low Carb & Gluten Free

 Serve with some butter and either this homemade Raspberry Sauce, Strawberry Sauce.
-Blueberry Sauce, Strawberry Sauce or your favorite sugar-free syrup, like this Choc-Zero Maple Pecan.
+Blueberry Sauce, Strawberry Sauce or your favorite sugar-free maple syrup.

 Are Waffles High in Carbs?